based-ghost/react-functional-select/README.md

 <strong>Peer dependencies:</strong>

+- [`styled-components`](https://github.com/styled-components/styled-components) for the dynamic CSS-in-JS package.
 - [`react-window`](https://github.com/bvaughn/react-window) leveraged for integrated data virtualization/windowing (easily handles data-sets numbering in the tens of thousands with minimal-to-no impact on normally resource-intensive actions like keying and searching).
-- [`styled-components`](https://github.com/styled-components/styled-components) to handle dynamic, extensible styling via CSS-in-JS (there is also the option to generate `className` attributes for legacy stylesheets as a fall-back option).

 Essentially, this is a focused subset of [`react-select`](https://github.com/JedWatson/react-select)'s API that is engineered for ultimate performance and minimal bundle size.
 It is built entirely using `React Hooks` and `FunctionComponents`.
 The primary design principal revolves around weighing the cost/benefits of adding a feature against the impact to performance & # of lines of code its addition would have.
 I opted to exclude some less in-demand features such as "body scroll locking" if the menu is open - this feature would have added significant overhead to the package.
 In addition, if we expose the right public methods and/or callback properties, this feature should be trivial to add to wrapping components - proper decoupling and abstraction of code is key to keeping such channels open for similar customizations that can be kept out of this package.